ppetev/webcloud/README.md

 1. install virtualbox
 2. install vagrant
+3. install maven
+4. go to `/application` and execute `./buildapp.sh`
-3. go to `/vagrant` directory
+5. go to `/vagrant` directory
-4. execute `vagrant up`
+6. execute `vagrant up`
   * Linux users:
-  + if the output starts with "Bringing machine 'default' up with 'libvirt' provider...", then execute:
-  `vagrant up --provider virtualbox`
+    + if the output starts with "Bringing machine 'default' up with 'libvirt' provider...", then execute: `vagrant up --provider virtualbox`

-5. wait for ubuntu box, docker provisioner, images to download
+7. wait for ubuntu box, docker provisioner, images to download
   * cygwin users:
     + you have to have openssh installed

 You can now go to the box an play around with `vagrant ssh`